wkappel/AMET/docs/AMET_aqProject_Pre_and_Post_Analysis_Script_Guide_v16.md

 the AQ_species_list.input file is mechanism dependent, and if one or more species is not found then sitecmp will not do the matching between obs and model data.

-The AQ_species_list.input file will need to be edited to remove the species that are not available in the combine output file, and reordered, so for example
+The AQ_species_list.input file will need to be edited to remove the species that are not available in the combine output file, and reordered.